OCT-FPGA/Vitis-Tutorials-U280/FINN/tfc_end2end_example.md

 git clone https://github.com/Xilinx/finn
 ```

 Now you need to do several changes in the docker file as well as in the notebook before being able to run the example.
-You will also need to set up an SSH key.
 If you don't want to spend time on making these changes, you can download [the dockerfile and the notebook](https://github.com/OCT-FPGA/Vitis-Tutorials-U280/tree/master/FINN/code) in this repository and replace the original files in the Xilinx repository that you have already cloned.

 Docker file location: